Why the Mountain Men Went West

 It’s a question that you’ll hear from time to time.
 This is especially true of people after they begin to learn about all of the hardships the men faced while trapping.
 At first, students of mine seem to understand why they went west.
 I mean, why not?
 Who wouldn’t want to feel like the first man to ever glimpse a mountain valley, or spend their nights camped underneath the brilliance of the Milky Way?
 Then, after learning about the freezing to death, the Indian fights, the starving times, the stories of men who nearly thirsted to death, the grizzly attacks, my students start to wonder.

 It’s true the mountain men led more perilous lives than most realize.
-One documentary I watched claims the percentage that died was as high as 70%!
+One documentary I watched discusses this danger in great detail.
 Respected mountain man historian Fred Gowans relates how dangerous the life was for PBS’s The West when he said:

 "It was a very, very dangerous life.
 They were killed by Blackfoot Indians.
 They were killed by grizzly bears.
 And maybe most devastating of all, they were killed by Mother Nature.
 Can you imagine what it would be like... setting a trap in November... up to your armpits in water, and working a stream all day long in those kind of conditions?
 Those men died of fever, they died of pneumonia.
 How many men died on some unknown stream in the Rocky Mountains, never heard of again?
 You know, there was a common understanding in the fur trade, if you didn't show up at the rendezvous, you were considered dead."